 It is believed that more people growing inactive is contributing to more cases of type 2 diabetes.
 Cycling will encourage people to get moving without tiring them out too much.

 6. Steers People Clear of Cancer

-To be more specific, getting on your road bike, mountain bike, fat tire bike or cheap hybrid bike more often is expected to lower your risk for developing colon and bowel cancer.
+To be more specific, getting on your road bike, gravel bikes, mountain bike, fat tire bike or cheap hybrid bike more often is expected to lower your risk for developing colon and bowel cancer.
 For women, this healthy habit will also reduce the risk level for breast cancer.

 7. Eliminates Certain Issues with Your Digestive System

 Constipation may be a minor inconvenience in the grand scheme of things, but it can really make you feel uncomfortable.
 Cycling more gets the muscles inside your body moving and that will lead to more regular bowel movements.

 8. Provides a Better Way to Cope with Arthritis

 Arthritis can be incredibly painful and the last thing some people will want to do when they have it is to exercise.
 Gentle cycling provides people with a way to still get their joints moving without having to subject them to the high amounts of pressure that can cause pain.

 In the case of arthritis or injuries it’s extra important you use a bike that properly fits your body.
 My advice is to use a bike size chart for this, or learn how to do a proper bike fitting.